bk7312/bk-jekyll-blog/_posts/2015-10-4-Setting-up-this-blog.md

 ### Aftermath 2

 I think I'm starting to get the hang of this.
 Let's see, after I edit them, I have to add them first before I commit, then I can push.
 If I didn't add them, it'll say 'Changed but not updated', then after adding, it'll say 'Changes to be committed'.
-Only then can I push.
+Only after that can I commit, then can I push.
 Same for removing posts I guess.
 Now the next step is figuring out the password cache thing and whether git push is done through https or not.
 If not, then I have to figure something out.